varabyte/kobweb/README.md

 * `kobweb run` sometimes gets stuck when Gradle (running behind it) gets stuck.
   * Quit kobweb, run `./gradlew --stop`, and then try again
   * Run `./gradlew kobwebRun` with various Gradle debug options to see what's going on under the hood
-* `kobweb run` is broken on Windows
-  * This is our highest priority to fix right now.
-Keep an eye out for v0.6.1!

 Solutions didn't work?
 Or you're encountering issues not listed here?
 Please consider [leaving feedback ▼](https://github.com/varabyte/kobweb#filing-issues-and-leaving-feedback)!